Eliminate Rats in NJ and PA with Cooper

 What kinds of rats live in New Jersey and Pennsylvania?

 The Norway rat is the most common that homeowners and commercial business owners face in our area.

-Norway rats are large rodents, measuring 7-9.5 inches long with grown and black fur.
+Norway rats are large rodents, measuring 7-9.5 inches long with brown and black fur.
 Inside, the Norway rat commonly nests on the lower levels such as basements, but if the population is too large, they may be found in the attic and ceiling areas.
 Their nests are built from soft material like paper or grass chewed into small pieces they gather from surrounding areas.
 Did you know that Norway rats are excellent swimmers?
 According to Columbia University, migrating rats can swim up to half a mile and survive by treading water for 3 days.
 Their diet consists of fish, nuts, cereal grains, and meats.